South Sudan Forges Unity Government, Renewing Fragile Hope For Peace

 Hope has resurfaced in South Sudan, where two rival leaders shared a landmark gesture Saturday after years of bitter fighting.
 South Sudanese President Salva Kiir swore in opposition leader Riek Machar as vice president, renewing a tenuous coalition that they have tried and abandoned before — but that, if successful, may offer an end to a conflict that has killed some 400,000 people and displaced millions more.

 "This action signifies the end to the war.
-Peace has come and it has come to stay," Kiir said at a ceremony attended by journalists and ministers Saturday, according to Reuters.
+Peace has come, and it has come to stay," Kiir said at a ceremony attended by journalists and ministers Saturday, according to Reuters.
 "My brother Dr. Machar and I are now partners in the peace agreement."

 Machar, too, promised the South Sudanese people that their newly minted unity government "will work collectively to end your long suffering."